wingersonMJ/Exercise_test_HRm/README.md

-*Interpretation:* No significant differences in the heart rate achieved during the test, or in the progression
+*Interpretation:* No significant differences in the heart rate achieved during the test, or in the progression of heart rate throughout the test, between those who

 ## Factors associated with stop criteria: